Ahtesham18112011/RISCV_MYTH/README.md

 **3. Fibonacci Sequence**

+The Fibonacci Sequence is a sequence of whole numbers starting with two 1s, where each subsequent value in the sequence is the sum of the previous two values.

 1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
 2. Go to editor and place the below TL-Verilog in place of //...